Skip to main content

 Public Benefits Restrictions

-Under federal law, immigrants living in the U.S. illegally are barred from getting most public benefits.
+Under federal law, immigrants living in the U.S. illegally are not eligible for most public benefits.
 But they can get emergency services.
-They can also get health care and other programs "necessary to protect life and safety."
+They can also get health care and other programs “necessary to protect life and safety.”

 Massachusetts does not extend in-state tuition to students without documentation.
-This applies to DACA recipients, as well.
-DACA stands for Deferred Action for Childhood Arrivals.
-It protects eligible young adults from deportation after their parents brought them to the United States as children.
+This applies to Deferred Action for Childhood Arrivals (DACA) recipients as well.
+DACA protects eligible young adults from deportation after their parents brought them to the United States as children.
 It also gives these young adults work authorization for limited periods.
 Those periods of work authorization are renewable.

 Voting ID Rules